jdohertydev/runit/README.md

-Autopopulates name and email address if logged in validates email address and ensures user writes something response is sent to backend
+Autopopulates name and email address if logged in validates email address and ensures user writes something response is sent to backend and emails webmaster
 - Contact messages

 Django Admin